-It’s pretty common for people to lose touch with friends they made during the earliest years of their lives.
+It’s pretty common for people to lose touch with their oldest friends, people they knew during the earliest years of their lives.
 If you had good friends you met in college, high school or even earlier, it’s possible that you’ve lost touch with them since then.

 That doesn’t make you a bad person, even though you might feel guilty about it.
 It just means you’ve both been busy.

 Maybe it’s only recently that you have been able to stop and take a breath.
 And maybe you’re also thinking about trying to reconnect with those people with whom you were so close, so many years ago.

 But how can you try to find those people?
 Where do you even start?

 Social media is an amazing tool, especially when it comes to keeping up with other people.
 In June 2019, over two billion people used Facebook on at least a monthly basis, which is more than a quarter of the world’s population.
 That means there’s a pretty good chance you can find your old friends there.

 If your friend had a pretty unique name, you can start just by searching that name.
 However, for people with less unique names, you should start working your way through your connections.

 You may want to search for people who went to your high school during your senior year.
 Then, browse through all the people who have indicated that in their profiles.